Consensys/doc.teku/docs/how-to/prevent-slashing/detect-slashing.md

 # Stop Teku when a validator is slashed

-Validator slashing detection monitors slashing and shuts down Teku when any owned validator is slashed.
+Validator slashing detection monitors slashing events and shuts down Teku when any owned validator is slashed.
 This can help prevent further slashing offenses.

 When a validator is slashed, the Teku validator client shuts down with exit code `2`.